Convention & Visitors Bureau

 In Boulder, the term Chautauqua (pronounced shuh-TAW-kwuh) is used to describe a vast area right at the foot of Boulder’s Flatirons mountains.
 It encompasses the sprawling lawn of Chautauqua Park, the Colorado Chautauqua historic district and the Chautauqua Trailhead, from which 40 miles of hiking trails can be accessed.

 A vast network of trails leave from the Chautauqua Trailhead and head right up into the Flatirons.
 The friendly folks at the on-site Ranger Cottage can recommend a hike at your level, plus provide brochures on wildflowers, wildlife and more.
 There's also a bathroom and water fountain at the cottage.
-Covid-19 Notice: The Ranger Cottage is currently closed, but rangers are stationed outside the cottage to provide information.
-The bathroom remains open.

 Dine on Chautauqua Dining Hall’s beautiful veranda or indoors next to the roaring fireplace.
 Enjoy this restaurant’s delicious Colorado cuisine, often sourced from the chef’s own farm.

 The historic Chautauqua Auditorium, built in 1898, hosts folk, rock and pop concerts all summer long.
 This lofty, wooden structure is acoustically remarkable.
 It also is the venue for the venerable Colorado Music Festival — several weeks of classical music performances.
-Covid-19 Update: The Colorado Music Festival is postponed until 2021 and the auditorium is currently closed to the public.

 In Chautauqua Park, the views are unbeatable and there’s room to run, throw a frisbee and spread out a big blanket or picnic table.